foqueiroz/arcdocs.github.io/book/getting_started/logon/logon-campus.md

 Linux and MacOS systems all come with a Terminal application that opens a command-line shell.
 In the following example code snippets we'll be connecting with the username `exuser`.
 When you come to log in to a system you'll need to use your own university username in place of `exuser`.

-To log in from your Terminal use the following command:
+To log in from your Terminal use the following commands:

 ```bash
 # to log into ARC4